 I cannot speak for the whole range of measures that might be available from which the Government can choose.
 I agree with the Deputy that we need to make sure we avoid what economists call the scarring effect of the crisis, in particular that we avoid long-term unemployment.
 Training schemes for young people are part of the menu of options.
 In my view, and this is not necessarily a strict view on youth unemployment, one of the economic risks we are currently facing is the mental well-being of the population, whether they are in the workforce, consumers or just part of the community.
 Focusing on that is probably as important as specific measures such as training schemes.

 Can I ask the Governor some brief questions about the tracker mortgage examination in respect of which the bank has been very effective?
 Fines were imposed recently on KBC for breaches of the 2006 code and the other code.
-Did the Central Bank seek any legal advice as to whether KBC and-or other banks had engaged in criminal activity as opposed to merely breaches of codes?
+Did the Central Bank seek any legal advice as to whether KBC, other banks, or both had engaged in criminal activity as opposed to merely breaches of codes?

 Mr. Gabriel Makhlouf